zostay/Smack/README.md

-# Smack - Reference implementation of Perl 6 Standard Gateway Interface
+# Smack - Reference implementation of the Web API for Perl 6

 This aims to be the reference implementation of the P6W standard.
 The aims of this project include: